idnow/de.idnow.ios.sdk/README.md

 pod 'Sentry', :git => 'https://github.com/getsentry/sentry-cocoa.git', :tag => '4.1.0'
 end
 ```
-Other than the above pods, we are using a new Liveness technology, therefore The IDnow framework is also dependent on the presence of  ZoomAuthentication.framework.
+Other than the above pods, we are using a new Liveness technology, therefore The IDnow framework is also dependent on the presence of  FaceTecSDK.framework.

 Downlaod the framework :